ECEn 568 Microwave Remote Sensing Data Analysis Assignment

 Assignment:

-Either (1) analyze SeaWinds data to evaluate the wind measurement accuracy against
+Select one (1) analyze SeaWinds L2B wind data to evaluate the wind measurement accuracy against

 either bouys or subjective analyses, (2) analyze the effectiveness of SeaWinds

-data for measuring landcover characteristics such as canopy density, etc. or (3) use tandem
+data for measuring landcover characteristics such as canopy density, rain detection, etc.

-mission data to study time-of-day effects over land or ice.
+(3) use tandem mission data to study time-of-day effects over land or ice.
+(4) study

 Data and code: